 sooner the food leaves the stomach, the less chance it has to go back in the wrong direction.

 Being held close to you during feeding also helps with soothing and relaxing.

 out different breastfeeding positions: lying down, sitting up are rugby

 feel more comfortable.

-me if your baby has difficulties feeding (is restless, cannot
+Contact me to discuss if your baby has difficulties feeding (is restless, cannot

 'cope' with the milk flow, coughs, gags, etc.).